 Out of Uniform Days: Appropriate attire must be worn.
-Shorts/skirts/dresses must not be more than 3" above the knee, no hats may be worn (unless it is a special themed day), no offensive pictures/sayings on shirts, and no strapless/ spaghetti strapped clothing may be worn.
+Shorts/skirts/dresses must not be more than 2" above the knee, no hats may be worn (unless it is a special themed day), no offensive pictures/sayings on shirts, no leggings leaving the backside exposed, and no strapless/spaghetti strapped clothing may be worn.
 Teachers and administration reserve the right to determine if any clothing or item causes a disruption or is inappropriate.
 Students need to be prepared for P.E. class if they have it on an out of uniform day.